CozmoxJC/predator-prey-simulation-with-GUI/README.md

 * Only show the result after certain steps(with default steps or typed steps), CAN'T SHOW THE PROGRESS DURING SIMULATION.

-*It is based on the project "foxes-and-rabbits-v2" by David J. Barnes and Michael Kolling.
+*It's extension of the project "foxes-and-rabbits-v2" by David J. Barnes and Michael Kolling.